EmmanuelCollegeStudentUnion/ecsu-server/content/exec/roar_editor.md

 ---
 title: ROAR Editor
 email: roar@ecsu.org.uk
-name: Alfie Eltis and Lucas Pangaro
+name: Joe Hill and Edward Allen
 image: /assets/images/exec/Roar.png
 crsid:
-  - ae461
+  - jh2292
-  - lp550
+  - ea546
 ---
-We’re Alfie and Lucas, and we’re this year’s ROAR Editors.
-Our goals are to bless the college with the kind of sub-par chat that will make you forget there’s a lockdown and hate us instead.
+We're Joe and Ed, this year's ROAR editors.
+We aim to be as funny as our predecessors, which shouldn't be very difficult at all.